kshaffer/courses/as2-unit1.md

 #### Rhythm ####

-- perform straight and dotted rhythms in simple meter, with preparation (half-note beats) – 1x.
-- perform syncopated rhythms in simple meter, with preparation (half-note beats) – 1x.
+- perform straight, dotted, and syncopated rhythms in simple meter, with preparation (half-note beats) – 1x.
 - dictate/transcribe straight and dotted rhythms in simple meter, quickly and without an instrument (half-note beats) – 1x.
 - dictate/transcribe syncopated rhythms in simple meter, quickly and without an instrument (half-note beats) – 1x.